 Midland - Midlothian is a very small town located in the state of Maryland.
 With a population of 2,484 people and just one neighborhood, Midland - Midlothian is the 182nd largest community in Maryland.
-Much of the housing stock in Midland - Midlothian was built prior to World War II, making it one of the older and more historic towns in the country.
+Midland - Midlothian has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Midland - Midlothian is a decidedly white-collar town, with fully 90.25% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Midland - Midlothian is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Midland - Midlothian who work in law enforcement and fire fighting (16.78%), sales jobs (11.87%), and food service (9.75%).